wotbatt/certs/aws/security-specialty/1-threat-detection.md

 **Knowledge of:**

 - AWS best practices for incident response :white_check_mark:
-- Cloud incidents
+- Cloud incidents :white_check_mark:
-- Roles and responsibilities in the incident response plan
+- Roles and responsibilities in the incident response plan :white_check_mark:
-- AWS Security Finding Format (ASFF)
+- AWS Security Finding Format (ASFF) :large_orange_diamond:

 **Skills in:**

 - Implementing credential invalidation and rotation strategies in response to compromises (for example, by using AWS Identity and Access Management [IAM] and AWS Secrets Manager)
-- Isolating AWS resources
+- Isolating AWS resources :large_orange_diamond:
-- Designing and implementing playbooks and runbooks for responses to security incidents
+- Designing and implementing playbooks and runbooks for responses to security incidents :large_orange_diamond:
-- Deploying security services (for example, AWS Security Hub, Amazon Macie, Amazon GuardDuty, Amazon Inspector, AWS Config, Amazon Detective, AWS Identity and Access Management Access Analyzer)
+- Deploying security services (for example, AWS Security Hub, Amazon Macie, Amazon GuardDuty, Amazon Inspector, AWS Config, Amazon Detective, AWS Identity and Access Management Access Analyzer) :white_check_mark:
-- Configuring integrations with native AWS services and third-party services (for example, by using Amazon EventBridge and the ASFF)
+- Configuring integrations with native AWS services and third-party services (for example, by using Amazon EventBridge and the ASFF) :red_circle:

 ## Task Statement 1.2: Detect security threats and anomalies by using AWS services

 **Knowledge of:**

-- AWS managed security services that detect threats
+- AWS managed security services that detect threats :white_check_mark:
-- Anomaly and correlation techniques to join data across services
+- Anomaly and correlation techniques to join data across services :red_circle:
-- Visualizations to identify anomalies
+- Visualizations to identify anomalies :red_circle:
-- Strategies to centralize security findings
+- Strategies to centralize security findings :large_orange_diamond:

 **Skills in:**

-- Evaluating findings from security services (for example, GuardDuty, Security Hub, Macie, AWS Config, IAM Access Analyzer)
+- Evaluating findings from security services (for example, GuardDuty, Security Hub, Macie, AWS Config, IAM Access Analyzer) :white_check_mark:
-- Searching and correlating security threats across AWS services (for example, by using Detective)
+- Searching and correlating security threats across AWS services (for example, by using Detective) :large_orange_diamond:
-- Performing queries to validate security events (for example, by using Amazon Athena)
+- Performing queries to validate security events (for example, by using Amazon Athena) :large_orange_diamond:
-- Creating metric filters and dashboards to detect anomalous activity (for example, by using Amazon CloudWatch)
+- Creating metric filters and dashboards to detect anomalous activity (for example, by using Amazon CloudWatch) :large_orange_diamond:

 ## Task Statement 1.3: Respond to compromised resources and workloads

 **Knowledge of:**

-- AWS Security Incident Response Guide
+- AWS Security Incident Response Guide :large_orange_diamond:
-- Resource isolation mechanisms
+- Resource isolation mechanisms :large_orange_diamond:
-- Techniques for root cause analysis
+- Techniques for root cause analysis :large_orange_diamond:
-- Data capture mechanisms
+- Data capture mechanisms :large_orange_diamond:
-- Log analysis for event validation
+- Log analysis for event validation :large_orange_diamond:

 **Skills in:**

-- Automating remediation by using AWS services (for example, AWS Lambda, AWS Step Functions, EventBridge, AWS Systems Manager runbooks, Security Hub, AWS Config)
+- Automating remediation by using AWS services (for example, AWS Lambda, AWS Step Functions, EventBridge, AWS Systems Manager runbooks, Security Hub, AWS Config) :red_circle:
-- Responding to compromised resources (for example, by isolating Amazon EC2 instances)
+- Responding to compromised resources (for example, by isolating Amazon EC2 instances) :red_circle:
-- Investigating and analyzing to conduct root cause analysis (for example, by using Detective)
+- Investigating and analyzing to conduct root cause analysis (for example, by using Detective) :red_circle:
-- Capturing relevant forensics data from a compromised resource (for example, Amazon Elastic Block Store [Amazon EBS] volume snapshots, memory dump)
+- Capturing relevant forensics data from a compromised resource (for example, Amazon Elastic Block Store [Amazon EBS] volume snapshots, memory dump) :red_circle:
-- Querying logs in Amazon S3 for contextual information related to security events (for example, by using Athena)
+- Querying logs in Amazon S3 for contextual information related to security events (for example, by using Athena) :red_circle:
-- Protecting and preserving forensic artifacts (for example, by using S3 Object Lock, isolated forensic accounts, S3 Lifecycle, and S3 replication)
+- Protecting and preserving forensic artifacts (for example, by using S3 Object Lock, isolated forensic accounts, S3 Lifecycle, and S3 replication) :large_orange_diamond:
-- Preparing services for incidents and recovering services after incidents
+- Preparing services for incidents and recovering services after incidents :red_circle:

 ## IAM